 - 7.1.
-Each graduate research student will have a supervisory panel2.
+Each graduate research student will have a supervisory panel.
 The principal aim of the supervisory panel is to participate in formal decision-making with respect to the student's progress, and provide advice, additional support and pastoral care, and escalate, as appropriate, should problems arise. - 7.1.1.
-The panel will comprise all of the Supervisor(s) plus one or more additional independent member(s) of academic staff. - 7.1.2.
-The panel must include at least one member of academic staff from the academic School in which the student is registered. - 7.1.3.
+The panel will comprise all of the Supervisor(s) plus one additional independent member of academic staff. - 7.1.2.
+The panel must include at least one academic supervisor from the academic School in which the student is registered. - 7.1.3.
 While a Supervisor will be an expert in the field of study, there is no requirement that all members of the supervisory panel have this expertise, but they should have some experience of research degree supervision in a similar or related discipline. - 7.1.4.
-For DCU academics new to being a principal supervisor, the supervisory panel for their first two students must include a member experienced in supervision who will be in a position to take an advisory role3.
+For DCU academics new to being a principal supervisor, the supervisory panel for their first two research students must include a member experienced in supervision who will be in a position to take an advisory role.
 Inclusion of such a panel member can be deemed necessary by the Head of School for reasons other than a principal supervisor's relative inexperience. - 7.1.5.
 Heads of School should endeavour to ensure that a supervisory panel has no more than four members in total. - 7.1.6.
-The Independent Panel Member should be appointed by the Head of School and notified to Registry within three months of the student's initial registration. - 7.2.
+The Independent Panel Member should be appointed by the Head of School and notified to Registry within three months of the student's initial registration.
+The principal supervisor should notify the student of the appointment and outline the functions of the role. - 7.2.
 Supervision remains the sole prerogative of the Supervisor(s) who has/have full responsibility for the overall management and supervision of the student's work and progress. - 7.3.
-Appointment of too many supervisors for one candidate is to be avoided, and each supervisor should have a defined and clear role in the work4. - 7.4.
-Each graduate research student will have a suitably qualified principal supervisor whose responsibility will be to supervise the student on a regular and frequent basis. - 7.4.1.
-In certain cases, where there is a significant requirement that more than one area of expertise be covered, there may be more than one principal supervisor.
-The supervisors in this instance are referred to as joint principal supervisors and have equal rights and undertake equal responsibilities. - 7.4.2.
-A principal supervisor is normally employed on a permanent contract with the university or one which extends beyond the normal expected registration period of the candidate.
-If these conditions are not met, then a supervisory plan must be put in place which satisfies the Head of School. - 7.5.
-In certain cases, there may be secondary supervisor(s) as well as principal
+Appointment of too many supervisors for one candidate is to be avoided, and